inket/CustomNC/README.md

 Please note that the icon pulse and the Poof exit animation options were removed/disabled from Notification Center and can't be selected in CustomNC anymore.
 On the upper hand, they gave us a new exit animation, "Raise", which is pretty cool.

+**Yosemite update**

+Apple didn't change much so updating the app was pretty easy and straightforward but this time around they took away the "Raise" animation and put back "Poof".
+Why can't we have both ?

 #### Requirements

 - SIMBL or [EasySIMBL](https://github.com/norio-nomura/EasySIMBL/#how-to-install)